EthanVB123/TomTangEthanVanBruchemSem2Project/README.md

 - I can now change the map from the code.

 VERSION 1.1
-- Added a map of 100 <div>s, with placeholder images of Blue Slime
+- Added a map of 100 divs, with placeholder images of Blue Slime

 VERSION 1.0
 - HTML at a basic standard, map not done.